smtmfft/oyster-monorepo/attestation/verifier-risczero/README.md

 # Attestation Verifier - RiscZero

-This repository implements a RiscZero based AWS Nitro Enclave attestation verifier.
+This project implements a RiscZero based AWS Nitro Enclave attestation verifier.

 While it produces zero false positives, it does not aim to produce zero false negatives, i.e. it could reject _theoretically_ valid attestations.
 Instead, it asserts specific attestation formats that are _actually_ used in order to optimize proving time.
 It also does not verify any extensions in the certificates as it was deemed unnecessary.